SensehacK/dev-cheatsheet/ios/xcode/updates.md

 ### Package Manager / Dependency improvements
 Code Signing section added in inspector
 Cant demo this since I don’t know if there’s any `.xcFramework` in our project dependency as an explicit marked via SPM.
-Maybe XTV app I can show it but first I would need the project to be locally build on my machine in order to reach to a conclusion.
+Maybe `Project_Name` app I can show it but first I would need the project to be locally build on my machine in order to reach to a conclusion.

 https://developer.apple.com/documentation/Xcode/verifying-the-origin-of-your-xcframeworks